On the edge eigenvalues of the precision matrices of nonstationary autoregressive processes: Outliers of the SCM

-In Section \ref{subsec:interval}, we show that $out(\{ B_n^{(j)}\})$ is a solution for a determinantal equation (when $h_j=1$, we also have an analytic form of outliers in Theorem \ref{thm:spacing}).
-It is expected that the outliers of the general SCM are the union of outliers of the submodels.
-To do so, we require the following assumption on the spacing of break points. \begin{assumption} For $1 \leq j \leq m$, let $\Delta_j = k_j - (k_{j-1}+h_{j-1}-1)$ (we set $k_0+h_0-1=0$) be the interval between the $j-1$th and $j$th change.
-Then, as $n \rightarrow \infty$. \end{assumption} Note that when $m=1$, Assumption \ref{assum:SCM2} is equivalent with condition (\ref{assum:SCM}) on the break point.
+Thanks to Theorem \ref{thm:multi_determinant}, $out(\{ B_n^{(j)}\})$ can be fully determined by the solution to a determinantal equation.
+For the general SCM, it is anticipated that the outliers comprise the union of outliers of the submodels.
+To substantiate this, we require the following assumption on the spacing of breakpoints. \begin{assumption} For $j \in \{1, \dots, m+1\}$, let $\Delta_{j,n} = k_{j,n} - k_{j-1,n}$, where we set $k_{0,n}=0$ and $k_{m+1,n} = n$.
+Then, we have